The Ultimate Itinerary for Spending One Day in Athens

 Once you’ve recharged your batteries, take a walk around the neighborhood and grab the metro or a bus from Sygrou-Fix station with directions to Syntagma Square.

-If you choose to take a bus on the way to Syntagma, you’ll come across the Columns of the Olympian Zeus.
+If you take a bus to Syntagma, you’ll pass the Columns of the Olympian Zeus.

 Visit Syntagma Square and see the Evzones Guards (1 pm – 3 pm)